 CE has been proven as a powerful instrument in the chiral analysis area due to its low samples and solvents consumption, high separation efficiency, rapid method development, fast migration times, versatility, possibility of adding various selectors to the back ground electrolyte (BGE), and simple instrumentation.
-Chiral separation by CE is performed either indirectly by construction a diastereomeric pair with chiral compound that can be resolved under achiral condition or directly which separation is performed with addition of the chiral selector/selectors into BGE.24 pseudostationary phase such as surfactants into BGE.
-CEC is a hybrid form of chromatographic and electrophoretic principles, extends the utilization of chromatographic principles to CE-based enantioseparation.
-Selectors can be both bond on stationary phase or added into BGE.
-It can be useful for aqueous or non-aqueous buffers and those selectors with UV absorption or risk of mass-spectrometer (MS) detector contamination.28
+Chiral separation by CE is performed either indirectly by construction a diastereomeric pair with chiral compound that can be resolved under achiral condition or directly which separation is performed with addition of the chiral selector/selectors into BGE.

-The frequently used CE modes in enantioseparation include; CZE, MEKC, NACE and CEC 25.
-Gübitz and Schmid documented the recent progresses in chiral separation by various modes of CE.^{21,26,27}
+The frequently used CE modes in enantioseparation include; CZE, MEKC, NACE and CEC .
+Gübitz and Schmid documented the recent progresses in chiral separation by various modes of CE.